 🌡️Storing Leftovers

-The muffins will keep at room temperature, when stored in an airtight container, for 3 to 4 days.
+When stored in an airtight container, the muffins will remain at room temperature for 3 to 4 days.

 These muffins also freeze super well.
 I like to freeze all my goodies on a sheet pan first then throw them frozen into a gallon-size freezer bag.
 This way they don't get smooshed.
 You can defrost them in the microwave or leave them at room temperature for a couple of hours.